F41zK4r1m/HackTheBox/MonitorsTwo.md

 ## Priv Esc:

-I started checking with the manual enumeration like:

-  - checking sudo privileges
-  - checking cron jobs
-  - checking SUID binaries

-But in all of them I didn't found anythinh helpful as Marcus is not allowed to run the program as sudo, as he is not in the sudoers list. 😕
+I began the enumeration process, checking for sudo privileges, cron jobs, and SUID binaries.
+Unfortunately, I didn't find anything helpful since Marcus isn't allowed to run programs as sudo or listed in the sudoers list. 😕

-Then I tarnsferred the Linpeas binary to enumerate further for the privilge escalation.
-After running the Linpeas I found an intresting folder which belongs to Marcus, which contains a mail from security team.
+To continue the enumeration, I transferred the Linpeas binary to further explore privilege escalation possibilities.
+During Linpeas' execution, I discovered an interesting folder belonging to Marcus, which contained an email from the security team.

 ![image](https://github.com/F41zK4r1m/HackTheBox/assets/87700008/301db084-cbce-44ff-8aba-40cc24d3e6c8)

-In the mail I found 3 vulnerabilities where I observed a vulnerability "CVE-2021-41091":
+In the email, I found information about three vulnerabilities, with one catching my attention: **"CVE-2021-41091."**

 ![image](https://github.com/F41zK4r1m/HackTheBox/assets/87700008/320817d7-9ea6-4d47-abc3-68292492ed41)

 ```
-CVE-2021-41091, the overly permissive directory permissions in /var/lib/docker/overlay2 enable unprivileged users to access and execute programs within the containers, leading to a potential privilege escalation attack.
-In short we can execute the file from containers into the host machine with the same file permission of the container, which means if we have created any file with root permissions in the container then we can execute the same file with root privileges without having the root access.
+CVE-2021-41091 refers to overly permissive directory permissions in /var/lib/docker/overlay2, which allows unprivileged users to access and execute programs within containers, potentially leading to privilege escalation.
+In other words, if we create a file with root permissions inside a container, we can execute the same file on the host machine with root privileges, even without having root access.
 ```

-For this we have to escalate our privilege in the container environment as well.
-And for this I again executed Linpeas in the container.
+To exploit this vulnerability, we need to escalate privileges within the container environment as well.
-After running the Linpeas I found "capsh" setuid, which we can use to escalate privilege:
+To do this, I ran Linpeas inside the container and discovered the "capsh" binary with the setuid permission, which we can leverage for privilege escalation.

 ![image](https://github.com/F41zK4r1m/HackTheBox/assets/87700008/653b1352-4b4c-4a12-99f0-32c847e9fa68)

-I executed the below command as 'www-data' & quickly got the root shell:
+I executed the following command as 'www-data' and quickly obtained a root shell:

 ```
 capsh --gid=0 --uid=0 --